KWR-Water/wadi/docs/source/user_guide/example_01.rst

     df.head()

-The mapping results are summarized in the file 'name_mapping_results_wadi_example.xlsx'.
+The mapping results are summarized in the file 'mapping_results_wadi_example.xlsx' in the folder named 'wadi_output'.
 In this file it can be seen that a match was found for Chloride, Sulpate and Calcium         (ICP-AES).
 All the other features will keep their original names.

-Note that the concentrations for the organic substances could not be transformed from mass units to molar units because their molar mass could not be determined (details are reported in the log file).
+WADI uses the molmass package, which tries to calculate the molar mass from chemical formulas.
-Their concentrations were below the detection limit (values with a '<' symbol) and were originally reported with a comma as a decimal separator.
+If the molmass package is unable to determine the molar mass, WADI tries to find it in the online PubChem library.
+In some cases unit conversion fails and the imported data will remain in their original units.
+This is the case here for the electrical conductivity (as expected this cannot be converted to molar concentration units) and the original numbers are simply kept.
+Concentrations that were below the detection limit (values with a '<' symbol) were originally reported with a comma as a decimal separator.
 In the converted DataFrame the decimal separator is replaced with a dot.